exlskills/devstack/README.md

 - allow 5Gb for Docker Image storage
 - 2Gb+ for Development code with `node_modules` and builds

+### Memory
+Please allow enough memory for the Browser client and IDE.
+The recommendations below are approximate.
+Use `docker stats` to view the actual usage by service

+- Devstack installer container during the installation - under 1Gb

+- Devstack components total at runtime - under 2Gb
+  * Keycloak container - 512Mb
+  * MongoDB container - 256Mb
+  * 3 generic NodeJS server containers - 600Mb combined
+  * Other - insignificant

 ## Overview

 As EXLskills stack is comprised of multiple independently running components, development and testing of an individual component requires a proper orchestrating of the entire dev runtime environment.
 The philosophy behind the EXLskills devstack is as follows: